Role of AGNs in the Luminous Infrared Galaxy phase since z ~ 3: METHOD

-Given the large redshift range covered by our sample (see Figure~\ref{fig:nz}), it is necessary to apply k-corrections to compute the X-ray rest-frame luminosities of our \smx galaxy sample.
-We assumed that the spectrum of our galaxies in X-ray follows a simple power law with photon index $\Gamma$ = 1.7, and derived the ratio between rest-frame and observe-frame flux integration, to compute the intrinsic rest-frame flux density.
+Then, we apply the best-fitted value of $N_{H}$, redshift, and photon index $\Gamma \sim$ 1.7 to measure the absorption correction factor between absorbed and unabsorbed hard X-ray luminosity for \smx galaxy.
+The top panel of Figure~\ref{fig:frfo} shows the absorption correction factor as a function of redshift with mean value of F$_{int}$/F$_{obs}$ = 1.05.
+We denote an observed 2-10 keV flux as F$_{obs}$ and an absorption corrected 2-10 keV flux in the observed frame as F$_{int}$.

-One of the main goals of our study is to explore the relationship between the galaxy host extinction and the central region obscuration.
-However, the neutral hydrogen column density identified in X-ray is integrated on the line-of-sight, therefore estimations of the intrinsic column density from X-ray spectrum fitting become model-dependent \citep{Akylas2006}.
-In order to simplify our analysis, we decided to use the hardness ratio (hereafter HR) as a good proxy of central region obscuration, define as:
+Finally, given the large redshift range covered by our sample (see Figure~\ref{fig:nz}), it is necessary to apply k-corrections to compute the X-ray rest-frame luminosities of our \smx galaxy sample,which we apply after the absorption correction.
+We assume that the spectrum of our galaxies in X-ray follows a simple power-law with photon index $\Gamma$ = 1.7, and derive the ratio between rest-frame and observe-frame flux integration, to compute the rest-frame flux.
+Although using different $\Gamma$ values could affect the derived k-correction factor, such variation is not significant.
+We apply a correction based on $\Gamma$ = 1.7 to our \smx galaxies disregarding them being from the Chandra or XMM catalog.